To our dearest friends and family,

 We hope this little note finds you well and that you’re enjoying the holiday season.
 We’ve already had our share of snow here in upstate New York, and we’ve spent much of the last month digging out Tom’s beloved BMW!

 MOSTLY TRUE.
-It did snow a ton in upstate New York, and Tom’s car therefore required frequent digging out.
-However, the use of “beloved” is undoubtedly a sarcastic jab from Rachel, who is not known to be particularly fond of the BMW, having been heard on multiple occasions to refer to it as, “Tom’s dick.”
+It did snow a ton in upstate New York, and Tom’s car required frequent digging out.
+However, the use of “beloved” is undoubtedly a sarcastic jab from Rachel, who is not known to be particularly fond of the BMW, having been heard on multiple occasions to refer to it as “Tom’s dick.”

 It’s been a wonderful year for all four of us.

 TRUE.
 Connor, like his father before him, is playing basketball because of intense paternal pressure.
-Connor shares his dad’s hatred for the sport and has already secretly vowed to make his future son play, as well.
+Connor shares his dad’s hatred for the sport and has already secretly vowed to make his future son play it as well.
 Also true is Connor’s love for science.
 He experiments with Boone’s Farm Strawberry Hill (chemistry) on a regular basis from the roof (physics).

 Chloe wrapped up tenth grade with a beautiful presentation on the Women’s Suffrage Movement.
 She spent much of her summer at an outdoors camp and has hit the ground running this school year.
 She has even found a new love for art!
 Who knows what she’ll come up with next?

 FALSE.
 Except for the part about Chloe finishing tenth grade, this paragraph appears to be entirely fabricated.
 One could argue that Chloe has, in fact, found a new love for art, but one would have to be talking about her ankle tattoo of a spider on fire.
-Interestingly, Chloe did go to an outdoors camp three summers prior to this holiday letter.
+Interestingly, Chloe did go to an outdoor camp three summers prior to this holiday letter.
 We believe this to be a copy-and-paste error of either the computer or cerebral variety.

 TRUE.
 Tom was on the road constantly throughout the year, because work is more important to him than key life moments, like Connor’s first basketball game, the fight over Chloe’s tattoo, and, yes, that incredible snowstorm.
 Rachel is still out-of-her-mind pissed.

 Just kidding!
-Ha ha!
+Haha!